-As Chairperson of the Catastrophic Illness in Children Relief Fund Commission, it gives me great pleasure to submit to you, The Annual Report to the Governor and the Legislature of the State of New Jersey on the Catastrophic Illness in Children Relief Fund (CICRF) Act, July 2010 to June 2011.
+Please see the enclosed Annual Report to the Governor and the Legislature of the State of New Jersey on the Catastrophic Illness in Children Relief Fund (CICRF) Act, July 2011 to June 2012.

-In State Fiscal Year 2011, the Catastrophic Illness in Children Relief Fund Commission approved approximately \$5.5 million in grant awards for 327 families.
-Since the first grant awards were approved in December 1989, approximately \$136M has been awarded to over 5,700 families.
+In State Fiscal Year 2012, the Catastrophic Illness in Children Relief Fund Commission approved approximately \$7.8 million in grant awards for 423 families.
+Since the first grant awards were approved in December 1989, approximately \$146 million has been awarded to over 6,383 families.

 The Commission continues to provide meaningful relief for families struggling to cope with the financial responsibilities that accompany a child's significant health problems.
-We ask that you join the Commission in communicating the program's message to all families that they do not have to bear high out-of-pocket costs of their children's care alone.
+We ask that you join the Commission in communicating the program's message that families do not have to bear high out-of-pocket costs of their children's care alone.